tenpy/tenpy/doc/contributing.rst

 Contributing
 ============

-The code is maintained in a git repository, the official repository is on `github <https://github.com/tenpy/tenpy>`.
+The code is maintained in a git repository, the official repository is on `github <https://github.com/tenpy/tenpy>`_.
 You're welcome to contribute and submit pull requests on github.
+If you're unsure how or what to do, you can ask for help in the community forum.
-You are also welcome to become a member of the developer team, just ask nicely :) (Contact details in the AUTHORS.txt)
+If you want to become a member of the developer team, just ask ;-)

 To keep consistency, we ask you to comply with the following guidelines for contributions:

 - Use a code style based on :pep:`8`.